jjangga0214/.dotfiles.oh-my-zsh/README.md

 ## order by name

 Alphabetical order (ascending order by ascii value) of name of files in `$ZSH_CUSTOM` matters.
 A file can override or reference preceding files.
 That's why name of the file for envionment variables is [!0.env.zsh](!0.env.zsh) as `!` has very low ascii value.
-For example, `!1.`, `!2.` and so on can be used as prefix for certain file as well.
+For example, `!1.`, `!2.` and so on can be used as prefix for a certain file as well.

 ## [license](LICENSE)